Amlck/GPT/README.md

 Use the `--utf8` flag if your text editor cannot display Big‑5 encoded Chinese characters.

+If the CSV files were accidentally decoded in MacRoman (common on macOS), the converter will now try to recover the original Big‑5 text automatically.

 The script will prompt for the constant parameters (PLAN_NO, BRANCH_CODE, etc.) and create one or more `FM.txt` files in the `output/` directory by default.